Tick The Correct Answer Questions

 7. Beware of Distractors

 Distractors are designed to be tempting.
-They often include partially correct answers, closely related concepts, or answers that seem plausible at first glance.
+On the flip side, they often include partially correct answers, closely related concepts, or answers that seem plausible at first glance.
 Carefully examine each option to identify subtle differences and avoid falling for these traps.

 8. Manage Your Time Effectively

 Allocate your time wisely.
-Don't spend too long on any one question.
+Also, don't spend too long on any one question.
 If you are struggling, mark it for review and move on to other questions.
 You can always come back to it later if time permits.

 9. Review Your Answers